praekelt/seed-auth-api/docs/http_api.rst

     Create a new user.

-    Only admin users, and users with org:admin or user:create permissions can create new users.
+    Only admin users, and users with org:admin permissions can create new users.
 Only admin users are allowed to create other admin users.

     :<json str first_name: The (optional) first name of the user.
     :<json str last_name: The (optional) last name of the user.